af-t/openrouter/README.md

 # OpenRouter Agent

 A minimal yet powerful AI agent SDK designed to interact with the OpenRouter API.
-This agent is built for CLI efficiency, featuring multimodal input support and a rich set of instructional tools for file management, terminal interaction, and web research.
+This agent is built for CLI efficiency, featuring multimodal input support, a rich set of instructional tools, and native support for the Model Context Protocol (MCP).

 ## Key Features

 - **Multimodal Input:** Supports both text and image-based prompts.
 - **Persistent Terminal:** Maintains stateful shell sessions across multiple turns.
+- **Model Context Protocol (MCP):** Connect to external MCP servers to extend agent capabilities with custom tools and resources.
+- **Native Implementation:** Lightweight and efficient; MCP client is implemented natively without external SDK dependencies.
 - **Instructional Toolset:** Tools are designed with imperative guidance to ensure the LLM uses them effectively and safely.
-- **Comprehensive Capabilities:**
-  - **File:** Find, List, Read, Edit, and Write files.
-  - **Terminal:** Spawn, Read, Write, and Wait for shell processes.
-  - **Web:** Fetch and clean content from URLs.
-  - **System:** Delegate tasks to sub-agents.

 ## Installation